MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 Microsoft recommends that only technically inclined individuals with the knowledge, experience, and requisite tools perform repairs in accordance with the relevant [Surface Services Guide instructions](https://www.microsoft.com/download/100440) available on the Microsoft Download Center.

-> [!CAUTION]
-> Opening or repairing your device can present electric shock, device damage, fire and personal injury risks, and other hazards.
-Use caution if undertaking do-it-yourself repairs.
-Further, any resulting damage caused will not be covered under Microsoft's Limited Hardware Warranty or purchased protection plan.

 > [!NOTE]
 > Replaceable components have a 1-year Microsoft Limited Hardware Warranty<sup>3</sup> and can be purchased from a [Microsoft Authorized Device Reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).
 Replaceable compononents are currently **only available for purchase separately**, independent of the warranty status of your device.
 To order, see [Customer self-serve repair](surface-customer-self-repair-surface.md).